UESL Foundation logo

 Our Platform

 Why it matters: Social connection is core to UESL's mission — but currently that connection only exists when participants are physically in the same room.
-The community hub makes it permanent and distance-independent.
+Friends, DMs, real-time co-op, and leaderboards make it permanent and distance-independent.

 Platform Summary